Toll Free Numbers: 1-888-414-6513 0-808-189-1052, All Other Countries - +27 21 791 0878

 Today, we leave the pans and make our way to Kasane, a lively town situated on the southern bank of the Chobe River, where Botswana, Namibia, Zambia, and Zimbabwe almost meet.
 We should arrive in time for lunch and have ample time to settle into our beautiful riverside lodge.

-• Included Activity: Chobe River Boat Cruise
+• Included Activities: Chobe River Boat Cruise

 • Meals: Breakfast, Lunch & Dinner